Learning the shape of female breasts: an open-access 3D statistical shape model of the female breast built from 110 breast scans: Related work

 \textbf{Pairwise surface registration.} During the last few decades, countless algorithms were proposed tackling the problem of (pairwise) non-rigid surface registration.
 To date, however, none of them were used for 3D breast scan registration.

-One of the most widely used methods is the \textit{Optimal Step Non-rigid Iterative Closest Point} (NICP) framework proposed by \citet{Amb07} and based on the work of \citet{All03}.
-NICP is the only method already used in the female breast shape domain to reconstruct a 3D breast model from a sequence of depth images \citep{Lac19}.
+One of the most widely used methods is the \textit{Optimal Step Non-rigid Iterative Closest Point} (NICP) framework proposed by Amberg et al. \cite{Amb07} and based on the work of Allen et al. \cite{All03}.
+NICP is the only method already used in the female breast shape domain to reconstruct a 3D breast model from a sequence of depth images \cite{Lac19}.
 Moreover, NICP was employed to construct the BFM and LSFM.
 A second class of non-rigid registration methods is based on splines, such as \textit{Thin Plate Splines} (TPS) or B-splines.
-Pioneered by \citet{Boo89}, TPS were utilized by \citet{Pau02} to construct a statistical shape model of the human ear canal.
-B-splines are extensively used in the \textit{free-form deformations} framework and, among others, used for the creation of shape models of the human heart \citep{Ord07}.
-A third, recently introduced framework is based on \textit{Gaussian Process Morphable Models} (GPMMs) introduced by \citet{Lue18}.
-GPMMs are statistical shape models themselves generalizing classical point-based models as proposed by \citet{Coo95}.
+Pioneered by Bookstein \cite{Boo89}, TPS were utilized by Paulsen et al. \cite{Pau02} to construct a statistical shape model of the human ear canal.
+B-splines are extensively used in the \textit{free-form deformations} framework and, among others, used for the creation of shape models of the human heart \cite{Ord07}.
+A third, recently introduced framework is based on \textit{Gaussian Process Morphable Models} (GPMMs) introduced by Lüthi et al. \cite{Lue18}.
+GPMMs are statistical shape models themselves generalizing classical point-based models as proposed by Cootes et al. \cite{Coo95}.
 By means of GPMMs, expected deformations can be modeled using analytic covariance functions and later used as a \textit{prior} for non-rigid surface registration, thus effectively reducing the search space.
-This approach was successfully used by \citet{Ger17} to build an improved version of the BFM.
-Lastly, pairwise non-rigid surface registration algorithms are built upon the \textit{as-rigid-as-possible} (ARAP) real-time mesh deformation framework proposed by \citet{Sor07}.
-This method was successfully transferred to the registration domain, yielding to similar methods constraining deformations to be \textit{as conformal as possible} \citep{Yos14} or \textit{as similar as possible} \citep{Jia17,Yam13}.
-Recently, a variant of ARAP was utilized by \citet{Dai20} to built a shape model of the full human head.
+This approach was successfully used by Gerig et al. \cite{Ger17} to build an improved version of the BFM including facial expressions.
+Lastly, pairwise non-rigid surface registration algorithms are built upon the \textit{as-rigid-as-possible} (ARAP) real-time mesh deformation framework proposed by Sorkine and Alexa \cite{Sor07}.
+This method was successfully transferred to the registration domain, yielding to similar methods constraining deformations to be \textit{as conformal as possible} \cite{Yos14} or \textit{as similar as possible} \cite{Jia17,Yam13}.
+Recently, a variant of ARAP was utilized by Dai et al. \cite{Dai20} to built a shape model of the full human head.